RTEMS/rtems-docs/user/bsps/bsps-riscv.md

 They are initialized according to the device tree.
 The console driver does not configure the pins or peripheral clocks.
 The console device is selected according to the device tree "/chosen/stdout-path" property value.

+### Memory Management Unit (MMU)

+The MMU is supported while executing in s-mode.
+Only a 1:1 identity mapping is supported.
+During boot, a static memory mapping is created that maps the addresses at `RISCV_RAM_REGION_BEGIN` for `RISCV_RAM_REGION_SIZE` bytes.
+This region is mapped with all permissions (R/W/X) enabled.

+In addition, memory-mapped I/O regions are mapped at fixed addresses of 0x10000000 and at 0xc000000.
+These regions are mapped the same as RAM but without execute permission.

+The MMU supports the Sv32, Sv39, Sv48, and Sv57 RISC-V virtual addressing
+modes.
+The only mode support for 32-bit RISC-V (rv32) is Sv32.
+The default mode for 64-bit RISC-V (rv64) is Sv39, while a different mode can be chosen by setting the `RISCV_MMU_VIRTUAL_ADDRESS_BITS` BSP configuration variable.

 ### QEMU